Amapá Biodiversity Corridor (Brazil)

-Cabo Orange National Park contains mangroves, flooded fields, clean fields interspersed with buritizais, savannahs, flooded forests (also called floodplains), upland forests, in addition to marine ecosystems.
+Cabo Orange National Park contains mangroves, flooded fields, clean fields interspersed with savannahs, flooded forests (floodplains), upland forests, and marine ecosystems.

 Tumucumaque Mountains National Park

 Tumucumaque Mountains National Park covers 1% of the Amazon forest in Brazil, an area of more than 38,800 sq km (14,980 sq mi), making it the world's largest tropical forest national park.
-It is the first to protect a unique ecoregion called the Guyana moist forest.
+In addition, it is the first to protect a unique ecoregion called the Guyana moist forest.

 Additional Protected Areas